LonePineGames/friday-facts/_posts/2020-09-25-retro-future.md

 supersoup:

  I don’t know if you’ve checked out the Vaporwave modpack recently, but it’s shaping up to be something really stunning.
 And I can say that because I haven’t had much hand in it except for some backend code, SFX, and the song "Logging In" that went out with the patch last night.
-Hopefully my contributions meet the high bar set by with the incredible work Gainos and Lone Pine have been doing over there.
+Hopefully my contributions meet the high bar set by the incredible work Gainos and Lone Pine have been doing over there.

 {% include image.html class="caption-bottom"
   url="/assets/images/49/49_vapor_01.png"